Celebrate safely this Christmas

 - Use Christmas lights that carry the British standard safety sign.

 - Make sure your lights are in good condition.
 If you have lights that need to be plugged into the mains you should consider having them PAT tested (Portable Appliance Testing).

 - Remember to turn lights off before you go out or before you go to sleep.

-- Use Led candles if you can but if you choose to use real candles make sure that they're not close to anything flammable such as decorations, the tree or curtains.
+- Use LED candles if you can but if you choose to use real candles make sure they're not close to anything flammable such as decorations, the tree or curtains.